etombini/prompto/README.md

 - `textifgit`: content to be displayed if in a git repository (same configuration as `text`).
 - `textifnotgit`: content to be displayed if not in a git repository (same configuration as `text`).
 - `textifenv`: content to be displayed if a specific environment variable (`env`) is displayed (same configuration as `text`).
-- `git_branch`: branch name if in a git repository
+- `git_branch`: branch name if in a git repository.
 - `git_tag`: tag name if in a git repository.
 If no tag is defined, `before` and `after` are not displayed
+- `command`: the result of the execution of a `command` (without leading/trailing spaces/newline).
+If the `timeout` (in ms) is reached, it prints "TIMEOUT".
+If any error happens, the error is explicitely printed.

 # Example